ISSUE #122: Portfolio 2023 - December/January

 - For a vertical picture = height

 - No borders or watermarks.
 Please do NOT incude borders or watermarks.
 Ask if you have questions about what is acceptable.

 Instructions for saving your images for web in various software applications - here.

 - Please name the files with your first name and last name (given name then surname) and a number.
 Please use the same name that you list in your email as your name.

 - No spaces, dashes, parenthesis or other non letter/number characters.
 You can put an underscore between first and last name if you would like.

 Example for "Susan Smith" = SusanSmith1.jpg, SusanSmith2.jpg etc.

-- Subject line of your email should indicate which issue you are submitting for - issue # or name
+- Subject line of your email should indicate which issue you are submitting for - issue # and issue name

 - Please send your images in 1 email

 - Please try to ATTACH the image files not embed them, dont attach them using Google Drive - a zip file is fine.
 No .rar files please.